artificial126/Tanzania-Water-Well-Project/README.md

 At these confusion metrics `1` is `Non-functional` and `0` is `Functional` water points.
 We did these feature engineering because we wanted to focus on non-functional water points to make them functional or to find why they are non-functional.

+## Future Step

+    1. Gather better quality data for prediction model.

+    2. Bring together old and new data for preparing for modeling.

+    3. Work on models to predict better.